klaytn/klaytn-docs/docs/smart-contract/testing-guide.md

     // This will run before each test proceed. before(async function() {
-        // set contract instnace into a variable klaytnGreeterInstance = await KlaytnGreeter.new(greetMsg, {from:owner});
+        // set contract instance into a variable klaytnGreeterInstance = await KlaytnGreeter.new(greetMsg, {from:owner});
     })

     it("#1 check Greeting message", async function() {
-        // set the expected greeting messge
+        // set the expected greeting message
         var expectedGreeting = greetMsg;
         var greet= await klaytnGreeterInstance.greet();
         assert.equal(expectedGreeting, greet, "greeting message should match");